rsnyderaustin/pet_adoption_and_us_economy/README.md

 Read and write units are rounded up to 4 KB increments per item.
 Thus, storing individual numbers for each day of the month like I was previously planning is extremely inefficient.
-Instead, items should be stored by month, with an attribute storing the entire month's data as a JSON.
+Instead, items should be stored by month, with an attribute storing the month's data as a JSON formatted {date:value}.

 Using AWS Parameter Store for AWS and API keys
-    Add Parameter Store and Secrets Manager Lambda Extension after Lambda program is completed https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html Charts to display:
+    Add Parameter Store and Secrets Manager Lambda Extension after Lambda program is completed https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html

+Charts to display:
 Number of pets published to adoption compared to each of 5 different tags